Jamie-Rodriguez/mv-technical-assignment/README.md

 Once you have these requirements, we are ready to go!

 # Instructions
-## Start up the web API and database
+## Start up the database, web API server and frontend site
 Simply run `start-docker-compose.sh` - told you it was easy!

 When finished, enter `Control + C` to stop the process.
 The Bash script should gracefully stop and remove the Docker containers for you.